choosek/tinyvote/README.rst

     >>> request_two = request(identifier=2)
     >>> request_three = request(identifier=3)

-Each voter can deliver a request to each node, and each node can then locally to generate masks that can be returned to the requesting voter:
+Each voter can deliver a request to each node, and each node can then locally generate masks that can be returned to the requesting voter:

 .. code-block:: python